erickbytes/divbull/divbull.com/content/blog/Stocks-I-Sold-That-Went-Down-More-Than-50%.md

 number 2 in the rideshare industry.
 More competition ramps up soon with Waymo delivering 250K rides and Tesla beginning its rollout in June.
 I closed out my Lyft position for a $600+ loss.
 Similar to Krispy Kreme, I took the losses to lower my taxable income.
 In both stocks, I would be sitting on much larger losses if I kept my shares.

++ CGC, -76.02%

+I wanted to invest in the marijuana boom, and Canopy Growth was one of the best known options to play the trend 5 years ago.
+This trade is runner-up for my worst investment.
+The business is run like it's management's own personal credit card account.
+They're nowhere near profitable, and no signs of a turnaround.
+I rode this stock down too far and made the mistake of adding when it tanked.
+In the end, it was a $1,052 mistake that cost me most of my investment after holding for 3 years.
+The silver lining is that I did sell at a local high exiting at $7 before it dropped another 76%.

 + MTCH, -81.22%

 I entered Match Group thinking it must be a high-margin business.
 Tinder, Hinge and OKCupid are pinnacles of single dating life.
 Match Group has the market cornered it seems.
 However, I had no conviction in the idea nor the interest to understand the economics of dating apps.
 Then consider the fact that a dating app that does its job, forming a relationship, causes Match to lose 2 users everytime it succeeds.
 In retrospect, it was the right move to move on from being a dating app investor.
 I sold my 3 shares at an average of $158 to cash in $5 of profits before the bottom fell out of this stock.
 It now trades around $29.
 Sometimes the best wins are the shots you don't take.